Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in.

 That's a problem for the Japanese.

-What's it what's it doing?
+What's it doing?

-No, it isn't.
+No, no, no, it isn't.

-Basically, there's the Chinese, the Japanese and the British.
+Basically, there's the Chinese, the Japanese, and the British.

-They hold large reserves of US Treasury debt.
+They hold large reserves of U.S. Treasury debt.

 Everyone else is domestic.

-uh That that means that all the debt, the trillion dollars of treasury debt sitting at the first national bank of Dead Skunk Junction or wherever you you keep your savings account.
+That means that all the debt, the trillion dollars of Treasury debt sitting at the First National Bank of Dead Skunk Junction or wherever you keep your savings account, all the debt, the U.S. Treasury debt in the vault of that bank has also been downgraded.

 State and municipal governments.

-This is gonna have uh this is basically if uh th that will be the consequence if the Obama model we just go on spending, spending and spending until we get downgraded, it's gonna have impacts on every aspect of U.S. life.
+This is going to have, this is basically, if that will be the consequence if the Obama model, we just go on spending, spending, and spending until we get downgraded.

-It's gonna have an impact.
+It's going to have an impact.

-If you've got a pension fund, uh if you have insurance with a particular insurance companies, they're some of the biggest holders of U.S. Treasury debt.
+If you've got a pension fund, if you have insurance with a particular insurance companies, they're some of the biggest holders of U.S. Treasury debt.

-Nothing would be more disastrous for the United States right now uh than for the Republicans to say, okay, you win, let's just jag it up a couple of trillion dollars, and we'll do the same next time round when you bump up against that limit in six months' time.
+Nothing would be more disastrous for the United States right now than for the Republicans to say, okay, you win, let's just jag it up a couple of trillion dollars.

 And once the world understands that message, the dollar is over.

-Mark Stein in Farush.
+Mark Stein in Farush, 1-800-282-2882.

 Let's go to Greg in Albuquerque, New Mexico.